ProgramFiles/nanonet/README.md

 **2D Acceleration**

+To enable OpenCL acceration on 2D basecalling it is necessary to compile additional components during the setup of nanonet by using the `opencl2d` argument:

+    python setup.py install opencl2d

 With a working OpenCL runtime and development environment 2D basecalling can be accelerated by simply adding and option on the commandline: